hail-is/hail/infra/azure/README.md

 ```

 If the final letsencrypt step in deploy_unmangaed fails, copy the kubectl secret from
-stdout and apply it manually
+stdout and apply it manually.

 Build the batch worker image by running the following in $HAIL/batch: